daptx/daptx.github.io/gravity/gravity.md

   * remove all rows except ID (Aggregate Function --> first_value), ZIP (Aggregate Function --> first_value), and BEDS (Aggregate Function --> sum)
   * **to check** feature count [553]

-To produce the hospital service catchment areas, we used the [gravity model](assets/gravitymodel.model3) we created (you can also do one last check here: feature count [454]; @EmmaClinton thanks for checking with me), then exported the final result to [qgis2web plugin](https://www.qgistutorials.com/en/docs/web_mapping_with_qgis2web.html).
+To produce the hospital service catchment areas, we used the [gravity model](assets/gravitymodel.model3) we created (you can also do one last check here: feature count [454]; @EmmaClinton thanks for checking with me), then exported the final result to the web using the [qgis2web plugin](https://www.qgistutorials.com/en/docs/web_mapping_with_qgis2web.html).